djhusto/4160FinalGameProject/README.md

 It is run by downloading the file and typing “python3 allinone.py” Video Link:
 It is uploaded onto github.
 Could not find a good way to link it so you can see it in the github if you want to watch a video of the gameplay.

+Included in the other file is all of my old game file that was incomplete to show a different approach that was taken before the final decision was made.